 Turkey is a delicious ingredient that’s also great for anyone watching their weight.
-In our Summer Turkey Recipe Challenge, we’re challenging bloggers to create their own recipes with fresh turkey, sponsored by Lean on Turkey.

 It’s high in protein and essential for growth and repair as part of a varied and balanced diet and healthy lifestyle.
 Nearly all protein found in turkey meat can therefore be used to maintain the function and health of our body cells.

 Not all calories are equal when it comes to body weight control.
-Research shows that people who eat high protein, low fat diets tend to be slimmer than people who eat other types of diet.
-This is because high protein foods may help us to feel fuller for longer.
+Research shows that people who eat high-protein/low-fat diets tend to be slimmer than people who eat other types of diet.
+This is because high-protein foods may help us to feel fuller for longer.

 - Cooked turkey contains 34g of protein per 100g, which is nearly 3/4 of an adult’s recommended daily allowance.